-- The FSA may use its powers under sections 254, 257 and 258 individually, together, and as well as direct enforcement action against a trustee or manager in their capacity as firms. - Where the FSA has a concern about an AUT that must be dealt with urgently, it will generally use its power to give directions under section 257 in the first instance. - 14.4 The following are examples of situations where the FSA may consider it appropriate to seek a court order under section 258 to remove the manager or trustee: - (1) Where there are grounds for concern over the behaviour of the manager or trustee in respect of the management of the scheme or of its assets. - (2) Where a manager or trustee has breached a requirement imposed on him under the Act or has knowingly or recklessly given the FSA false information.
+The FCA may use its powers under sections 254, 257 and 258 (in the case of AUTs) and sections 261U, 261X and 261Y (in the case of ACSs) individually, together, and as well as direct enforcement action against a depositary or authorised fund manager in their capacity as firms.

+Where the FCA has a concern about an AUT or ACS that must be dealt with urgently, it will generally use its power to give directions under section 257 (in the case of an AUT) or

+FCA section 261X (in the case of an ACS) in the first instance.

+14.4 The following are examples of situations where the FCA may consider it appropriate to seek a court order under section 258 (in the case of an AUT) or section 261Y (in the case of an ACS) to remove the authorised fund manager or depositary:

-- 14.5 The FSA recognises that participants in an AUT have a direct financial interest in the scheme property.
-It follows that in cases where it considers it appropriate to use its section 254 power to revoke an authorisation order, the FSA will generally first require the manager or trustee to wind up the AUT (or seek a court order for the appointment of a firm to wind up the AUT). - 14.6 [deleted]
+- (1) Where there are grounds for concern over the behaviour of the authorised fund manager or depositary in respect of the management of the scheme or of its assets. - (2) Where an authorised fund manager or depositary has breached a requirement imposed on him under the Act or has knowingly or recklessly given the FCA false information. - 14.5 The FCA recognises that participants in an AUT or ACS have a direct financial interest in the scheme property.
+It follows that in cases where it considers it appropriate to use its section 254 power (in the case of an AUT) or its section 261U power (in the case of an FCA ACS) to revoke an authorisation order, the FCA will generally first require the authorised fund manager or depositary to wind up the AUT or ACS (or seek a court order for the appointment of a firm to wind up the AUT or ACS). - 14.6 [deleted]

-Exercise of the powers in respect of recognised schemes: section 267 of the Act power to suspend promotion of a scheme recognised under section 264: the FSA's policy
+Exercise of the powers in respect of recognised schemes: section 267 of the Act - power to suspend promotion of a scheme recognised under section 264: the FCA's policy

-- 14.7 When it decides whether a suspension order under section 267 is appropriate, the FSA will consider all the relevant circumstances.
-General factors that the FSA may consider include, but are not limited to: - (1) the seriousness of the breach of financial promotion rules by the operator (the matters listed at paragraph 14.1(1)(a) to (f) may be relevant in this context); and - (2) the conduct of the operator after the breach was discovered including whether the operator has compensated past and existing participants who have suffered loss. - In addition to or instead of suspending the promotion of a scheme recognised under section 264, the FSA may ask the competent authorities of the EEA State in which the scheme is constituted who are responsible for the authorisation of collective investment schemes, to take such action in respect of the scheme and/or its operator as will resolve the FSA's concerns.
+- 14.7 When it decides whether a suspension order under section 267 is appropriate, the FCA will consider all the relevant circumstances.
+General factors that the FCA may consider include, but are not limited to: FCA - (1) the seriousness of the breach of financial promotion rules by the operator (the matters listed at paragraph 14.1(1)(a) to (f) may be relevant in this context); and - (2) the conduct of the operator after the breach was discovered including whether the operator has compensated past and existing participants who have suffered loss. - 14.8 In addition to or instead of suspending the promotion of a scheme recognised under section 264, the FCA may ask the competent authorities of the EEA State in which the scheme is constituted who are responsible for the authorisation of collective investment schemes, to FCA take such action in respect of the scheme and/or its operator as will resolve the FCA's concerns.
 Also, Schedule 5 to the Act states that a person who for the time being is an operator, trustee or depositary of a scheme recognised under section 264 of the Act is an authorised person.
-So, it will also be open to the FSA to take direct enforcement action against those persons.
+So, it will also be open to the FCA to take direct enforcement action against those persons.

-Exercise of the powers in respect of recognised schemes: sections 279 and 281 of the Act - powers to revoke recognition of schemes recognised under section 270 or section 272: the FSA's policy
+Exercise of the powers in respect of recognised schemes: sections 279 and 281 of the Act - powers to revoke recognition of schemes recognised under section 272: the FCA's policy will also, of course, be taken into account in relation to each of these factors).